jindrichmynarz/dissertation/parts/extraction.md

 To reduce the size of the processed data and simplify further processing we first applied an XSL transformation to remove the empty elements from the data.
 Doing so simplified the subsequent transformations, since they did not have to cater for the option of empty elements.

-We developed an XSL stylesheet to extract the source XML data to RDF/XML ([Gandon, Schreiber, 2014](#Gandon2014)).
+We developed an XSL stylesheet to extract the source XML data to RDF/XML [@Gandon2014].
-The stylesheet maps the schema of the source data onto the [target schema](#concrete-data-model).
+The stylesheet maps the schema of the source data onto the target schema ([@sec:concrete-data-model]).
 During the extraction we validated the syntax of registered identification numbers, CPV codes, and literals typed with `xsd:date`.
 If possible, we established links in the extracted data via concatenating unambiguous identifiers to namespace IRIs.
-However, the majority of linking was offloaded to a [dedicated phase in the ETL process](#linking), since it typically required queries over the complete dataset.
+However, the majority of linking was offloaded to a dedicated phase in the ETL process ([@sec:linking]), since it typically required queries over the complete dataset.
 A trade-off we had to make due to our choice of an RDF store was to use plain literals in place of literals typed with `xsd:duration`, since [Virtuoso](https://virtuoso.openlinksw.com) does not support this data type.
-We used LinkedPipes-ETL (LP-ETL) ([Klímek, Škoda, Nečaský, 2016](#Klimek2016)) to automate the extraction.
+We used LinkedPipes-ETL (LP-ETL) [@Klimek2016] to automate the extraction.
 LP-ETL provided us with a way to automate downloading and transforming the source data in a data processing pipeline.
-Syntax of the extracted output was validated via Apache Jena's `riot`^[<https://jena.apache.org/documentation/io>] to avoid common problems in RDF/XML, such as incorrect striping ([Brickley, 2002](#Brickley2002)).
+Syntax of the extracted output was validated via Apache Jena's `riot`^[<https://jena.apache.org/documentation/io>] to avoid common problems in RDF/XML, such as incorrect striping [@Brickley2002].

 The selected dataset spans Czech public contracts from June 1, 2006 to January 18, 2017.
 This selection amounts to 1.6 GB of raw data in XML and corresponds to 20.5 million extracted RDF triples.